ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Under ``NoImplicitStagePersistence`` it is an error to use ``DeriveLift`` on a type unless all its definition is imported at both level 0 and level 1.
-This is discussed in more detail in a later section.
+This is discussed in more detail in the "Implicit lifting and deriving ``Lift`` instances" section.